Measure equivalence rigidity among the Higman groups

 \begin{lemma} Suppose $H$ is a torsion-free group acting on a $\CAT(-1)$ piecewise hyperbolic complex $Z$ with finite shapes by cellular isometries.
 If the action is weakly acylindrical, then for any $z\in Z$ and $\xi\in \partial_\infty Z$, there exists a neighborhood $U_{\xi,z}$ of $\xi$ (with respect to the cone topology on $\partial_\infty Z$) such that any non-trivial element $g\in \Stab_H(z)$ satisfies $gU_{\xi,z}\cap U_{\xi,z}=\emptyset$. \end{lemma}

 \begin{proof} Let $L$ be the constant in the definition of a weakly acylindrical action.
 Take a point $y$ in the geodesic ray from $z$ to $\xi$ such that $d(y,z)> L$.
 As $H$ is torsion-free, any non-trivial element of $\Stab_H(z)$ does not fix $y$.
-As $Z$ has finitely many isometry types, there exists $\epsilon>0$ such that for any non-trivial element $g\in\Stab_H(z)$, we have $d(gy,y)>\epsilon$.
+As $Z$ has finite shapes, there exists $\epsilon>0$ such that for any non-trivial element $g\in\Stab_H(z)$, we have $d(gy,y)>\epsilon$.
 Now the lemma follows from the definition of the cone topology. \end{proof}